 Harmon Johnson Elementary School's history is divided into two sections.
 When opened in 1980, Harmon Johnson School was originally located on the corner of Edgewater Rd. and Lampasas Ave. and served the western edge of the El Camino Ave. part of North Sacramento.

-within several years, the Norht Sacramento sChool Distrcit recognized the need for programs and services to support the many Spanish speaking families and their first generation students.
-Harmon Johnson implemented a wildly successful bilingual program that provide support and resources to families in their native language as they developed Enlgihs language skills.
+Within several years, the North Sacramento School District recognized the need for programs and services to support the many Spanish speaking families and their first-generation students.
+Harmon Johnson implemented a wildly successful bilingual program that provide support and resources to families in their native language as they developed English language skills.

 In 2011, and as a part of the newly formed Twin Rivers Unified School District, Harmon Johnson School would relocated to the former Grant Skills Center on Las Palmas Ave.
 There, it would continue to serve its families for a year, before Twin Rivers Unified School District would combine the boundary with Noralto School, and reconfigure the campus to a 3rd-6th grade school.